-Based on these principles, the Board approves limits by key risk type.
-These limits are then used as a basis for defining a more granular framework of risk limits.
+Based on these principles, the Board approves constraints by key risk type.
+These constraints are then used as a basis for defining a more granular framework of risk constraints.
 The CRO is responsible for setting specific limits deemed necessary to manage the risk within individual lines of business and across counterparties as follows:

 - Enterprise risk limits are based on portfolio level measures (RWA, etc.) and are calibrated for both normal and stressed conditions.
-The overall risk limit calibration is recommended by the Head of ERM who has responsibility for development and calibration of the full suite of enterprise risk limits; - Market risk limits are based on a variety of sensitivity, portfolio and stress measures including, for example, Value at Risk ('VaR') and portfolio stress loss metrics.
+The overall risk limit calibration is recommended by the Head of SRM who has responsibility for development and calibration of the full suite of enterprise risk limits; - Market risk limits are based on a variety of sensitivity, portfolio and stress measures including, for example, Value at Risk

+('VaR') and portfolio stress loss metrics.
 The overall market risk limit calibration is recommended by the Head of Market Risk who has responsibility for development and calibration of the full suite of market risk limits;

 - Credit risk limits are based on a variety of exposure and stress measures including, for example, counterparty exposure and portfolio stress loss metrics.
 The overall credit risk limit calibration is recommended by CSS(E)L's Chief Credit Officer and is designed to control overall credit quality and mitigate concentration risks (such as single name and industry type) within the portfolio; - Non-financial risk constraints comprise of core risk metrics designed to identify areas of excessive risk exposure and drive excess responses which may include remediation or business constraint to reduce non-financial risk.
-These constraints are set as either loss tolerance (calibrated leveraging stress capabilities to monitor losses and gains), inherent risk appetite statement (defining un-acceptable level of inherent risk) and qualitative tolerances (expressed as focussed control indicators against Key NFRs); and - Liquidity risk limits are based on regulatory and internal requirements for monitoring funding under a range of conditions.
-The overall liquidity risk limit calibration is recommended by the Head of Liquidity Risk who has responsibility for development and calibration of the full suite of liquidity risk limits.
+These constraints are set as either loss tolerance, inherent risk appetite statement (defining un-acceptable level of inherent risk) and qualitative tolerances; and - Liquidity risk limits are based on regulatory and internal requirements for monitoring funding under a range of conditions.
+The overall liquidity risk limit calibration is recommended by the Head of CS Treasury Risk UK who has responsibility for development and calibration of the full suite of liquidity risk limits.